xujuren/SocialMediaCat/app/Documents/Report_Cathy.md

-## Implemented Features
+## Implemented Features         [TODO]

 **Part I: Basic App**
-1. User must be able to login (not necessarily sign up): we used Firebase Authentication to handle create account, login and logout.
+1. User must be able to login (not necessarily sign up):
+ * we used Firebase Authentication to handle create account, login and logout.
-2. User must be able to load (from files or Firebase) and view posts (e.g. on a timeline activity): posts are loaded/created using local data instances (as described in *Data Instances* section), and viewable via the timeline.
+2. User must be able to load (from files or Firebase) and view posts (e.g. on a timeline activity):
+* Location: shown in a timeline after user clicks the `to Timeline` or `My posts` button, and also as a single post after clicking a post in the timeline.
+* posts are loaded/created using local data instances (as described in *Data Instances* section), and viewable via the timeline.
-3. Feed app with a data file with at least 1,000 valid data instances (as described in *Data Instances* section)
+3. Feed app with a data file with at least 1,000 valid data instances
+* Please find description in the [`Data Instances` section].

 **Firebase Integration**
 1. Use Firebase to implement user Authentication/Authorisation. (easy): (as in Part I: Basic App, Item 1)
-2. Use Firebase to persist all data used in your app. (medium):
+2. Use Firebase to persist all data used in your app. (medium)
+* Please find description in the [`Data Persistence` section].

 **Greater Data Usage, Handling and Sophistication**
 1. Read data instances from multiple local files in different formats (JSON, CSV, and Bespoken). (easy)
+ * Please find description in the [`Data model` section].
-3. Use GPS information. (easy)
+3. Use GPS information. (easy):
+ * Location: `AssetHandlerFactory`.
+ * Description: the user can opt to share his/her current GPS location by a button.
+If permission to read location is not available, the same will be reequested.
+   After that, the location will be read and shown on screen, and added at to the content of the post when the user click "Create Post".

 ## Summary of Known Errors and Bugs

 1. *Bug 1:*
-- CreatePost: If the user clicks "Create Post" too fast after clicking "share location" (from 'Not shared' to 'Shared'), the GPS may not be available with the Post.
+ * CreatePost: If the user clicks "Create Post" too fast after clicking "share location" (from 'Not shared' to 'Shared'), the GPS may not be available with the Post.

 2. *Bug 2:*
-    - The linkage between pages messes up when the User click the default Android return buttons instead of the added "RETURN" button in 'Current Post'.
+ * The linkage between pages messes up when the User click the default Android return buttons instead of the added "RETURN" button in 'Current Post'.
-    -

 *Assumptions*
 - The local data instances represents valid inputs.